 Scammers and fraudsters are out there, and they ruin the lives of victims every day.
 But by following the SCAM framework, you don’t have to be a victim.
 Remember to Stop, Consider, Ask, and Monitor, and stay safe out there.

-In our next article, we’ll talk about some common internet scams, starting with advance fee fraud and its variants.
+In our next article, we’ll talk about some common banking scams.